KASTEELSPOORT

 Grade 1 (YDS): Technically easy, low risk of injury.
 Hands are not generally required but there may be a steep ascent.

-Cable car down: R240 per adult (valid until 31 Sept 2024).
+Cable car down: R280 per adult (valid until 30 June 2025).

 Kasteelspoort is one of the most popular hikes up the Western side of Table Mountain.
 The name Kasteelspoort means Castle's Portal in Afrikaans (originally Dutch).
-This side of the mountain was previously know as the Kasteelberge (Castle Mountains).
+This side of the mountain was previously known as the Kasteelberge (Castle Mountains).
 The first part of the trail is the old Pipe Track, which was constructed to service a pipeline that was built to carry water from Table Mountain's back table to the Molteno reservoir in Oranjezicht.

 We walk along the Atlantic side of Table Mountain and are treated to spectacular views of Camps Bay and Bakoven before we start heading up the Twelve Apostles.
-The name Twelve Apostles refers to the twelve butresses that outline this side of the mountain.
+The name Twelve Apostles refers to the twelve buttresses that outline this side of the mountain.

 Table Mountain looks flat when seen from the front, but experienced from this side - it is anything but flat.
 Getting to the top is a little workout, but we stop along the route to take in the stunning views.
-We're wakling in the Cape Floristic Region, one of the six floral kingdoms in the world and home to the Fynbos vegetation.
+We're walking in the Cape Floristic Region, one of the six floral kingdoms in the world and home to the Fynbos vegetation.

 The trail winds its way up the ravine.
 At the top of Kasteelspoort there are remnants of the old cable car that was used to ship supplies for the construction of the reservoirs on the top of Table Mountain in the late 1800s.